histefanhere/better_carpets/notes.md

 BROWN ADMIN CARPET

-COLOURS:
-- special
+## Carpet Colours

+1. server carpets:
-white
+   - white
-yellow
+   - yellow
-purple

-- player tp
+   - purple
-red
-green

-- item tp
+   - brown
-orange
-lime

-- home carpets
+2. home carpets:
-magenta
+   - magenta
-light_blue
+   - light_blue
-pink
+   - pink
-gray
+   - gray
-light_gray
+   - light_gray
-cyan
+   - cyan
-blue
+   - blue
-brown
+   - brown
-black
+   - black

+3. special carpets:
+   - player tp: red/green
+   - item tp: orange/lime

+## Tasks

 TODO:
-none!
+- DOCUMENTATION
+- switch from magenta for 119 to cyan

 IDEAS/IMPROVEMENTS:
 - instead of saying "Teleporting to: *spawn*" maybe just say "*spawn*"?
+- all home carpets just show "home" when tping but there could be different types that show things like "farm", "project", "base" instead

 COMPLETED:
+- categorize functions into folders - "special", "home", "transport" etc
+    - maybe even put all carpets into "carpets" folder, then from there categorize further
+    - would require A LOT of rewriting other things
 - readme
 - instructions
     - write down all in game commands